stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"your Cloudflare setup is brocken.
+Every page I visit I either being forced to solve a captcha or it doesn’t load at all." by @[111110100](https://twitter.com/111110100/status/1128826984883036163)

+"You do know that Cloudflare acts as a proxy?
+They can be the causing those 502 errors and slow loading times.
+They aren't perfect.
+If you're connected to a (shitty) wifi network that can cause slow load times too.
+Deactivate Cloudflare next time before jumping to conclusions!" by @[StopTheComplain](https://twitter.com/StopTheComplain/status/1100022334189170688)

+"I can’t even load your website, it’s not working idk why." by @[Shahbaz28149872](https://twitter.com/Shahbaz28149872/status/1086070566342160385)

 "Cloudflare how do we get you to stop showing us the "I AM NOT A ROBOT" screen?" by @[GD_EdRob](https://twitter.com/GD_EdRob/status/1127864910979878912)